jhae-de/tsup-sequential-build-plugin/README.md

 ## How it works

-The plugin coordinates the build process across multiple packages and formats using a singleton build state manager.
+The plugin orchestrates the build process for monorepos by managing dependencies between packages:

-- **Registration**
+- **Package registration**
-  Each build (identified by a package identifier and the format, e.g., `main-cjs`) registers itself with the build state manager at the start.
+  Each package registers itself with a unique identifier when the build process starts.

-- **Dependency detection**
+- **Dependency resolution**
-  Before a build starts, it checks for other registered builds that do not belong to the same package.
-If any of these are still pending, the build waits and periodically re-checks their status.
+  When a package's build begins, it identifies dependencies based on the configuration order and waits for them to complete before proceeding.

-- **Parallel format builds**
+- **Parallel format compilation**
-  Builds for different formats (e.g., `cjs`, `esm`) of the same package are allowed to run in parallel, as they do not block each other.
+  Different formats (cjs, esm) of the same package build in parallel for efficiency, while maintaining the correct dependency sequence between packages.

-- **Build start**
+- **Build coordination**
-  Once all dependencies are resolved, the build proceeds and logs its status.
+  The plugin tracks the status of all builds through a singleton state manager, ensuring that dependent packages only start building after their dependencies have completed.

-- **Completion tracking**
+- **Sequential guarantee**
-  After finishing, the build marks itself as completed, allowing dependent builds to proceed.
+  Packages are built in the exact sequence specified in the tsup configuration, ensuring that dependencies are always built before the packages that depend on them.

-- **Order guarantee**
+- **Build status tracking**
-  Packages are always built in the order they are configured in your `tsup` config, ensuring that dependencies are built before dependents.
+  When a build completes, it updates its status in the shared state, allowing dependent packages to proceed with their builds.

-This mechanism ensures correct build sequencing in monorepos, while maximizing parallelism for different formats within the same package.
+This approach maintains build integrity in complex monorepos while optimizing build performance through parallel format compilation.